 APREA and its members played a seminal role in working with India’s regulators and policy-

 This included introducing officials to more than 23 APREA members in New York, Washington DC, Toronto and London.

 APREA was also instrumented in persuading officials to scrap harmful CGT, MAT and DDT Taxes that would undermine the “flow through” structure of I-

 We also provided advice on REIT/InvIT listing and valuation rules.

-APREA and PwC have released a third edition of their seminal REIT and InvIT (Infrastructure trust) primer.
+APREA and PwC have released a fourth edition of their seminal REIT and InvIT (Infrastructure trust) primer.

 Secure real estate and infrastructure trusts that are ‘state of the art’.

 Work with government regulators and officials to craft effective legislation and tax neutral rules.

 Assist the regulator promote best practice management protocols.

 Promote the existence of REITs and InvITs to investors and gatekeepers.